AjWestfield/SuperChatAI/CHECKPOINT.md

 ---

-*This checkpoint document was automatically generated to capture the current state of the SuperChatAI project on May 6, 2025 at 4:00PM PST.*
+*This checkpoint document was automatically generated to capture the current state of the SuperChatAI project on May 6, 2025 at 4:00PM PST and updated with component improvements at 4:15PM PST.*